-- 1. Within malls, arcadesmall concourses, auditoriums, single tenant retail spacessales areas, industrial manufacturing facilities and sports arenas: - 1.1.
-The time limit shall be permitted to be greater than 2 hours provided the override switch is a captive key device. - 1.2.
-The area controlled by the override switch is permitted to be greater than shall not be limited to 5,000 square feet (465 m2), but shall not be greater than provided that such area is less than 20,000 square feet (1860 m2). - 2.
-Where provided with manual control, the following areas are not required to have light reduction control: - 2.1.
+- 1. Light reduction controls are not required in daylight zones with daylight responsive controls complying with Section C405.2.4. - Where provided with manual control, the following areas are not required to have light reduction control: - 2.1.
 Spaces that have only one luminaire with a rated power of less than 100 watts. - 2.2.
-Spaces that use less than 0.6 watts per square foot (6.5 W/m2). - 2.3.
-Corridors, equipment rooms, public lobbies, electrical rooms and or mechanical rooms.
+Spaces that use less than 0.6 watts per square foot $(6.5 \text{ W/m}^2)$ . - 2.3.
+Lighting in corridors, lobbies, electrical rooms, restrooms, storage rooms, airport concourse baggage areas, dwelling and sleeping rooms and mechanical rooms.